ryohei8227/bedrock-hcls-tokyo2/agents_catalog/21-invivo-study-scheduler-agent/README.md

 The agent is deployed using AWS CloudFormation with all necessary resources:

-- Amazon Bedrock Agent with action groups
+- Amazon Bedrock with action groups
 - Lambda function with custom container image
 - Amazon ECR repository for container storage
 - IAM roles and permissions